ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/environments-reset.md

   --force                        Skip reset changes confirmation.
 ```

-As you've learnt in [previous pages](push.md), the `forest push` command lets you push changes made in the layout to a remote environments and later `deploy` them to your production.
+As you've learned in [previous pages](push.md), the `forest push` command lets you push changes made in the layout to a remote environment and later `deploy` them to your production.

 Sometimes though, there comes a time when you've stacked too many layout changes on a remote environment and just want to get rid of them.